mvle/eurosys2021_PEF_OpenPOWER/README.md

 ### Boot time measurement:
 Execute the provided boot-time.sh script, passing in the target VM name and IP.

-### Network performance experiments:
-- Download, build, install uperf on host: https://github.com/uperf/uperf
-- *(Skip if using provided VM image)* Copy bin/uperf to the target VM
-- Copy entire uperf install directory to a separate host
-- On separate host, copy the uperf.sh script into the root of the uperf installed directory.
-- Disable firewall and enable port forwarding:
-    - On VM: sudo systemctl stop firewalld
-    - On separate host: sudo systemctl stop firewalld
-    - On VM's host, use provided script: ./net\_forwarding.sh <HOSTIP> <HOSTPORT> <VMIP> <VMPORT> <VMSUBNET>
-- In target VM: run ./uperf -s
-- On separate host, run the provided script ./uperf.sh

-NOTE: the result value to look for is in *Total* line, e.g., 16.13Mb/s from *Total     62.16MB /  32.33(s) =    16.13Mb/s       22400op/s*

-### Block performance experiments:
-- (Skip if using provided VM image) yum install fio
-- In target VM:
-    - fio fio\_examples/fio-rand-RW.4.fio
-    - fio fio\_examples/fio-rand-RW.8.fio
-    - fio fio\_examples/fio-rand-RW.16.fio

-NOTE: the result value to look for is in *Run status group*, e.g., READ: bw=548KiB/s (561kB/s)...and WRITE: bw=364KiB/s (373kB/s)...

 ### CPU performance experiments:
 NOTE: SPEC CPU2017 is not open source.
 A licensed version is provided for committee evaluators on the designated machines.